Ganesha2282882/blang/README.md

 ```bash
 $ sudo lpkg -E blang
 ```
-### macOS
-To build it, mark the `build1` file executable.

-Then, execute like a shell script.
 ## Windows NT
 Good luck with that!
 You will have to drag files.
 # Help